Dichomeris porphyrogramma

 Dichomeris porphyrogramma is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1914.

+Distribution

 It is found in Guyana, Peru, and Pará, Brazil.

+Description

 The wingspan is 11–13 mm.
 The forewings are pale ochreous, suffused with bright deep ferruginous or ferruginous brown.
 All veins and the costa are marked with purple-blue or violet-grey streaks.
 The hindwings are dark grey, lighter anteriorly.